-Observation error definitions for completely clear and completely cloudy skies are stored in files with names like $mw_err< satelliteseries>< satellitenumber>< instrumentname>.dat$.
-These files define the type of observation error model (primarly, the choice of cloud proxy variable) to be used for each of a flexible number of different situations, currently land and sea.
+Observation error definitions for completely clear and completely cloudy skies are stored in files with names like $mw_err< satelliteseries > < satellitenumber > < instrumentname >$.
+These files define the type of observation error model (primarily, the choice of cloud proxy variable) to be used for each of a flexible number of different situations, currently land and sea.
 These files are read by IFS/MWAVE/mwave_setup.
+If the observation errors assigned have changed over time for a given sensor, these filenames have a datestamp appended to signify when the new errors became operational.

-Some configuration options are specified in the NAMMWAVE namelist in SCRIPTS/GEN/ifsmin and ifstraj.
+Some configuration options are specified in the NAMMWAVE namelist.